aadityak/lyrics-scroller/README.md

 # lyrics-scroller
-Simple chrome extension to scroll lyrics
+Simple chrome extension to auto scroll lyrics on any webpage while you play your guitar